jaekwon/sudoroom_doorman/README.md

 # Sudoroom Access Control

+We want to know whether SudoRoom has people in it or not.

 ### doorman.py

 This script will listen to audio signals from an audio jack, and change state depending on whether it hears a loud squarewave.